SubhojitGhimire/Miti-Tithi/README.md

 SETUP:
 1. Ensure you have Python installed on your system.
 (Recommended <a href="https://www.python.org/downloads/release/python-31010/">Python 3.10.10</a>)
 2. Download this Repository.
 Unzip it.
+(Ensure folder name is Miti-Tithi-main , if not, rename the folder to Miti-Tithi-main)
-3. Run setup.exe.bat file as administrator.
+3. Open Folder and Run setup.exe.bat file as administrator.
 (Right-click -> Show More Options -> Run As Administrator)
 All Set!
 Restart your PC and the widget will appear automatically!

 To run the application on-demand, simply execute the main.py script from the root directory: ```python main.py```